FREE Shipping on orders over $899

 Both are viral respiratory infections, but they have important differences:

-• Onset: Flu is sudden; cold is progressive.
+• Onset: The flu is sudden; a cold is gradual.

-• Fever: High and frequent with flu; rare with cold.
+• Fever: High and frequent with the flu; rare with a cold.

-• Muscle pain: Intense with flu; mild or absent with cold.
+• Muscle pain: Intense with the flu; mild or absent with a cold.

-• Fatigue: Extreme with flu; slight with cold.
+• Fatigue: Extreme with the flu; slight with a cold.

 🤧 Common cold symptoms